 American Psycho (2000)

-Patrick Bateman: Paul Allen has mistaken me for this dickhead Marcus Halberstram.
+Patrick Bateman: [voice-over] Paul Allen has mistaken me for this dickhead Marcus Halberstram.
 It seems logical because Marcus also works at P&P and in fact does the same exact thing I do and he also has a penchant for Valentino suits and Oliver Peoples glasses.
 Marcus and I even go to the same barber, although I have a slightly better haircut.

 Patrick Bateman: I have to return some videotapes.